jkb91jkb91/Jenkins_KubeStarter/README.md

 2) SECOND JOB: Ansible files are used to provision EC2 instances based on output taken from terraform output

 This repository contains files related to IaC
--Terraform
+-terraform
--Ansible
+-ansible
--additionally it contains also:
+additional files:
 -bashrc file
-  -script to get IP and SSH KEY on local machine
+-prepare_for_ansible.sh (to get IP and SSH KEY on local machine)
 T
 <!-- TECHNOLOGIES -->
 ## Technologies